Mann-Grandstaff VA Medical Center

 Day of Surgery

 Prior to surgery you must make arrangements for transportation.
 Patients are required to have someone escort them home after surgery.
-It is Spokane VA Medical Center policy that you have a friend or a family member check you in and pick you up after surgery.
-This individual cannot be a taxis driver, a bus driver or one of our DAV volunteer drivers.
-If you show up for surgery without an escort your surgery will be cancelled.
-So PLEASE be sure to bring one with you.
+It is Mann-Grandstaff VA Medical Center policy that you have a friend or a family member check you in and pick you up after surgery.
+This individual cannot be a taxi driver, a bus driver or one of our DAV volunteer drivers.
+If you show up for surgery without an escort your surgery will be cancelled, so PLEASE be sure to bring one with you.

 On the day of surgery you cannot eat or drink anything by mouth after midnight.
 The morning of surgery when you wake we want you to take your medications like you normally do but with a very small drink of water.
 Just enough to get the medication down.